Ignoring Things¶

 If you want to ignore the contents of

-, you can change your .gitignore
+results/ but not those of results/data/, you can change your .gitignore to ignore

 the contents of results folder, but create an exception for the contents of the

-subfolder.
+results/data subfolder.
 Your .gitignore would look like this:

 File-code